 Remove from oven and let cool for 10 minutes in the muffin tin.
 Remove to wire rack and brush with melted butter (optional).

-Serve gluten free cornbread with honey, more butter, chili’s, stews and many more!
+Serve gluten free cornbread with honey, more butter, beans, chili’s, stews and many more!

 - Baking powder - always check the expiration date, as with an expired one you may end up with flat muffins.